Shangzhi: Climate

-Shangzhi has a monsoon-influenced humid continental climate (Köppen Dwb), with long, very dry, bitterly cold winters, very warm and humid summers, and short, rather dry spring and autumn in between.
-The monthly 24-hour average temperature ranges from −19.2 °C in January to 22.0 °C in July, and the annual mean is +3.42 °C. Close to three-fourths of the annual precipitation occurs from June to September.
+Shangzhi has a monsoon-influenced hot summer humid continental climate (Köppen Dwa), with long, very dry, bitterly cold winters, very warm and humid summers, and short, rather dry spring and autumn in between.
+The monthly 24-hour average temperature ranges from −18.7 °C in January to 22.6 °C in July, and the annual mean is +3.42 °C. Close to three-fourths of the annual precipitation occurs from June to September.
 With monthly percent possible sunshine ranging from 49% in July to 63% in March, the city receives 2,450 hours of bright sunshine annually.